gracelang/language/spec.md

 appear in declarations, but not in expressions.
 In declarations, `_` is treated as a fresh identifier.

-Operators are sequnces of unicode operator symbols and the following ASCII operator characters:
+Operators are sequences of unicode operator symbols and the following ASCII operator characters:

     ! ? @ # $ % ^ & | ~ = + - * / \ > < : .